 MIT really has it together when it comes to providing a terrific on-campus experience for their international grad students.

 There’s a huge range of on-campus housing options, from single rooms to 4-bedroom apartments, with just about everything in between.
-And, there are specific residences for grad students travelling with spouses or children.
+And, there are specific residences for grad students traveling with spouses or children.

 In addition to the on-campus housing options (all of which are a short walk to classes and other campus facilities), finding off-campus options is easy with the comprehensive website and database.
 They even offer assistance in finding potential roommates.